Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Those with Good Support Systems

-Self-administration works better when you have:
+Self-guided exercises work better when you have:

 - Supportive relationships you can turn to if needed